ymgaq/AQ/ISSUE_TEMPLATE.md

 <!--
 Thank you for reporting issues.
-Since the developer is so busy, please understand that unimportant questions or requests may not be respond.
+Since the developer is so busy, please understand that unimportant questions or requests may not be responded.

 [Before adding an issue]
 Please search and check if there are similar issues and questions, including those already closed.